Launch of our new vessel shoalbuster Barney

 Preparations for the launch were already in full swing around 12:00.
 The sheer leg that would lift Barney into the water was already in position and was busy placing the 4 steel slings, which would lift the Barney.

 Approximately eight minutes after starting hoisting of the Barney, the ships hull hit the water for the first time.
-At this time all cranes, ships and lifting pontoon sounded their (ship) horn which is tradition at a launch.
+At this time all cranes, ships and lifting pontoon sounded their (ship) horn which is a tradition at a launch.
 All this caused a lot of noise but is very impressive to witness.

 Now the remaining works will be done by Safe Engineering, and around 16 December Barney will depart to the Netherlands with as leading tug: our Bommel.